stijn-dejongh/ars-rethorica/manuscript/book1chapter7.md

 {pagebreak}

 [^^6_1]: The one, the smaller number, and the greater number must be of the same species.
 Thus, 5 pounds is a greater good than 2 pounds; but 5 farthings is not a greater good than 2 pounds, since the smaller number is not reckoned in with the greater Buckley .

 [^^6_2]: If B (life) follows on, is the consequent of A (health), but A is not the consequent of B, then A is a greater good than B.

-[^^6_3]: Eight is greater than 2 by 6, which itself is greater than 2.Eight is greater than 2 by 6, which itself is greater than 2.
+[^^6_3]: .Eight is greater than 2 by 6, which itself is greater than 2.

 [^^6_4]: A thing may be of greater importance in two ways: (a) that which is a first principle is superior to that which is not; (b) that which is not a first principle, but an end, is superior to that which is a first principle; for the end is superior to the means.
 In the illustration that follows: (a) the first principle (suggesting the plot) is said to be of more importance (worse) than the end or result (carrying out the plot); (b) on the other hand, this end is said to be worse than the first principle, since the end is superior to the means.
 Thus the question of the amount of guilt can be argued both ways.